Gpriznar/FishingApp/README.md

 **Mobile Responsiveness**

-<p>It's safe to assume most fisherman won't be bringing their laptops on their excusions so this application would be best suited for a mobile device, however, responsiveness is not perfect in this iteration.
+<p>It's safe to assume most fisherman won't be bringing their laptops on their excursions so this application would be best suited for a mobile device, however, responsiveness is not perfect in this iteration.
 I would most likely rewrite the application using React Native if I revisit this project.</p>